-One of the most difficult things for people just starting out on a whole food plant-based vegan diet is knowing what to eat.
+One of the most difficult things for people just starting out on a plant-based vegan diet is knowing what to eat, especially if you’re also gluten-free.
 We understand and we’re here to help you figure it out.
 Our daily meal plan will take you from breakfast to dinner, so you can be sure that you’re getting enough protein, fiber and nutrients.

 We belong to numerous closed vegan Facebook groups that are made up of long time and brand new vegans.
 One of the most common complaints that we hear from those who are just starting their vegan journey is that they’re feeling lethargic and sick, and they’re gaining weight.
 None of these things should happen if you’re eating a whole food plant-based diet, and, you’re consuming enough calories and a wide variety of food.